 - take action to get checked by their GP or access any other help if and when needed (and to encourage their mates and loved ones to do the same).

-Whilst it can be scary or anxiety-provoking and take great courage to take the first step in seeking help, it could change their life, or that of someone they love.
+Whilst it can be scary or anxiety-provoking and take great courage to take the first step in seeking help, it could change your life, or that of someone you love.

 With love and hugs